 You repay the credit by including it as additional tax on the return for the year you dispose of the home or it ceases to be your main home.
-However, if the home is destroyed, condemned, or disposed of under threat of condemnation, and you do not acquire a new home within 2 years of the event, you must repay the entire repayment amount with the return for the year in which the 2-year period ends.
+However, if the home is destroyed or condemned, or you dispose of the home under threat of condemnation, and you do not acquire a new home within 2 years of the event, you must repay the entire repayment amount with the return for the year in which the 2-year period ends.